A Slave Play Review

 These thoughts unfolded into what I believe is the play’s weak point: there is a preoccupation here with its white audience, and in particular, the subjection of Black people to violent displays of white power in order prove a point to said audience.
 The violence in the play is to such an extent that I had to wonder if Black audiences were truly a priority here.
 The fact that the Black characters barely even spoke to one another certainly didn’t give off the impression that we were.

-In the past black artists have always struggled with the question of the potential white reader/viewer/listener.
+In the past black artists have always struggled with the question of the white gaze.
 It was not uncommon for artists to try to open up space for confrontation regarding the violence of white supremacy through the perspective of one who had felt the brunt of said violence.
 There were, however, voices of dissent against what some considered a centering of whiteness within Black narratives.
 Toni Morrison was one such voice.
 Specifically I am reminded of her words from an interview with The Guardian in which she recalls a time during the Black power movement when many Black authors would insist on confrontation with the oppressor through art, to which Morrison responded “I understand that.
 But you don't have to look at the world through his eyes.
 I'm not a stereotype; I'm not somebody else's version of who I am.”
 These words ring true in the context of the play, which seems more excited at the idea of simply having the opportunity to address white people than the healing work it claims to do.
 Additionally it is troubling that humiliation and abuse of Black people was considered necessary to draw the audience into this type of conversation in the first place.
 Where is the consideration for Black women and Black members of the LGBTQ community for whom reenactments of racialized sexual assault may only serve to further traumatize rather than heal?
 The play’s methodology seems inconsistent with its message, and if its goal is to help Black people confront our collective trauma, I did not feel that it hit its mark.

 The problem, as I see it, is that I did not feel like I was in conversation with the playwright.
 There was no, in Morrison’s words “assumption of the centrality” of the Black community here.
 After all, what Black person really needs the history of chattel slavery or the concept of fetishization explained?
 I was disappointed to find that, in its desire to strike a revolutionary pose and shock its white audience into self awareness, it failed to find any real way of de-centering said audience in the conversation.
 It is for this reason I believe so many white critics had such effusive praise for the play — whether they are being teased, mocked, or admonished for their ignorance, white people remained the stars of the show.
 The characters in the play may have been going through it but the audience never actually left their comfort zone.